KMVP-FM: KPKX (98.7 The Peak)

 On May 28, 2004, the format was changed to adult hits as "The Peak."
 The call letters were switched to KPKX on May 9, 2005.
-KPKX became one of the first stations in the U.S. to flip to the format, and the first not to do it as "Jack FM" or "Bob FM".
+KPKX became one of the first stations in the U.S. to use the format, and the first not branded as "Jack FM" or "Bob FM".
 The first song on "The Peak" was "A Change Would Do You Good" by Sheryl Crow.

-The Peak featured the voice of actor John O'Hurley as "Mr. Peakerman", a well meaning but bumbling station owner who more or less allows the staff to play "Whatever they want".
+The Peak featured the voice of actor John O'Hurley as "Mr. Peakerman", a well meaning but bumbling station owner who more or less allows the staff to play "whatever they want".
 The station was the brainchild of programmer Joel Grey, with writing and creative imaging produced by John Hugill.
 Highly successful for Bonneville, it became the de facto flagship of other properties like 95.7 Max FM in San Francisco and 106.5 The Arch in St. Louis.

 KMVP-FM (Arizona Sports 98.7)

-At 10 a.m. on January 6, 2014, KPKX played its final song, All The Small Things by Blink-182, followed by a brief goodbye message from content manager Steve Douglas.
-At that point, KPKX flipped to a simulcast of sports radio-formatted KTAR.
-On January 9, 2014, KPKX changed its call sign to KMVP-FM; there was already a KTAR-FM on air, and as such 98.7 was unable to simply copy the AM callsign.
+At 10 a.m. on January 6, 2014, after playing All The Small Things by Blink-182, and a brief goodbye message from program manager Steve Douglas, KPKX flipped to simulcast sports radio-formatted KTAR.
+On January 9, 2014, KPKX changed its call sign to KMVP-FM.
+KTAR-FM was already on air, so 98.7 was unable to simply copy the AM callsign.

-On July 10, 2014, Bonneville announced Arizona Sports will be exclusively heard on 98.7 FM, effective September 15.
+On July 10, 2014, Bonneville announced Arizona Sports would be exclusively heard on 98.7 FM, effective September 15.
 KTAR then began carrying ESPN Radio full time.